Calculator · Excel + PDF

 — from the PDF user guide, Reading the decomposition

 • Trainees with consultant offers in hand.
 The first consultant contract is a 20+ year decision.
-The Calculator turns the offer letter into a substantive analytical view.
+Turns the offer letter into a substantive analytical view.

 • Consultants negotiating a job-plan change.
-The Calculator quantifies the marginal value of additional PAs, on-call changes, or supplementary payments, so the negotiation can be conducted in concrete numbers rather than vague comparisons.
+Quantifies the marginal value of additional PAs, on-call changes, or supplementary payments.